josephburnett/bugz/README.md

 Need a change of scene?
 Press 'Escape' and your colony will pickup and turn into a queen.
 A queen behaves just like a regular ant and will follow any phermone trail you leave.
 When it dies it turns back into a colony again.

+Don't like the killing?
+Click on the name of another colony to become friends (green).
+Don't like the color red?
+Click on another color at the bottom to change the color of your ants.

 ## Building and Running

 Colony is hosted at http://colony.josephburnett.com but it can run locally too, so that you don't have to connect your kid's computer to the Internet.
 The whole game is a single binary.